 ‘Reverently made for universal free distribution by Wang Jie on behalf of his two parents on the 13th day of the 4th moon of the 9th year of Xiantong’

 British Museum Library, London

-And what is central to it is its exhaustive use of the Self-Negating Expression.
+What is central to the Sūtra is its exhaustive use of the Self-Negating Expression.
 In fact the Sūtra is simply the exclusive application of the Self-Negating Expression, reflected in almost every verse, as it applied to the parameters, the contours of the emerging Buddhist World-View.

 Pious scribes and well-meaning monks had tamed Shūnyam’s fierce bellow into a feeble whimper, a reverent purr.

-The oral tradition and its dependence on mnemonic phrasing did not transfer well to the written word in high Sanskrit.
-A downward spiral progressively compacting the now unwieldy texts.
+A downward spiral begins progressively compacting the now unwieldy texts.
 The 300 Sloka version is the Vajrachedika Sūtra, [In English, the ‘Diamond’ or ‘Diamond-Cutter’ Sūtra].

 ‘Arouse the Mind with no abiding place‘ says its most the celebrated line.
 [The metaphor of the Raft, the central metaphor of Buddhism, also originates here.]